YasasBanuka/fullstack-task-management-app/README.md

 A modern, responsive task management application built with the Spring Boot and React stack.
 This project demonstrates a complete full-stack development cycle, from a RESTful API backend to a dynamic, interactive frontend.

-![Screenshot of the Task Management App](./screenshot.png) *(Pro tip: Take a screenshot of your running application, name it `screenshot.png`, and place it in the root project folder.)*
+![Screenshot of the Task Management App](./screenshot.png)

 ---